Nil Teang

 Samdech Preah Moha Sangkha Reach Nil Teang or Nil Tieng as it was written during the French protectorate of Cambodia, was the first Supreme Patriarch of Cambodia in the Mahanikaya.
 He held that position during the reign of three consecutive kings: King Preah Ang Duong, King Norodom, King Sisowath.

 Biography

 A Cambodian child

-Nil Teang was born in 1824 in Po Preah Bat district, Kien Svay province, currently Kien Svay district in Kandal Province.
+Nil Teang was born on Sunday, the 7th day of the month of Ashadha, corresponding to 4 July 1824 in Po Preah Bat district, Kien Svay province, present-day Kien Svay district in Kandal Province.
 He was the eldest son of a father named Nil and a mother named Lek.

 Education in Siam

 In 1831, when Teang was just eight years old, Vietnamese and Siamese troops fought in the Kien Svay area to conquer Cambodia.
 The family of Teang were captured by the Siamese army and taken to Siam as slaves.
 Teang and his grandmother were sent to live in Bangkok.
-He was sent to be educated at Wat Amarinthraram.There, Teang met a young man and future King Ang Duong when he was a prince which the Siamese had also taken captive.
+He was sent to be educated at Wat Amarinthraram.
+There, Teang met a young man and future King Ang Duong when he was a prince which the Siamese had also taken captive.
 The other part of the prince's family was sent by the Siamese to live in Mongkol Borey district in Battambang province.